EXCLUSIVE-China seizes up to $157 bln of unspent local government budgets -sources

 Official data showed investment accounted for slightly more than a third of China's economic growth in the first six months of this year.

 Data over the weekend pointed to stubborn weakness in China's economy.
-Growth in investment and factory output both missed forecasts in August, suggesting China needs to roll out more policy support to lift activity. ($1 = 6.3694 Chinese yuan renminbi) (Additional reporting by Kevin Yao and Koh Gui Qing; Writing by Koh Gui Qing; Editing by Mike Collett-White)
+Growth in investment and factory output both missed forecasts in August, suggesting that China needs to roll out more policy support to lift the world's second-largest economy. ($1 = 6.3694 Chinese yuan renminbi) (Reporting by Benjamin Kang Lim; Writing by Koh Gui King; Editing by Mike Collett-White)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan